Ficool

 Tuziku's eyelids slowly opened to the blurred image of his parents and sister.

 "Ahh—big brother!
-You're awake!"
-Celia cried, her face covered in snot and tears as she smiled brightly.
+You're finally awake!"
+Celia cried, hugging him.
+Her face was covered in snot and tears as she smiled brightly.

 "Thank goodness!"
 Tuziku's mother said as she hugged him tightly.

-"I was worried when it started getting late and you hadn't returned, so I wanted to come look for you—but your dad wouldn't allow it.
+"I was worried when it started getting late and you hadn't returned.
+I wanted to come look for you by myself, but your dad wouldn't allow it.
 So we all came, and we found you passed out."

-"Sorry to make you worry, Mother," Tuziku said weakly.
+"Sorry to make you worry, Mother," Tuziku said in a soft tone.

 "Ugh…" he moaned, pressing a hand to his head.